-This Oatmeal Butterscotch Cookie Mix makes a great gift!
-It keeps for up to 6 months, and produces soft, chewy cookies.
+This Oatmeal Butterscotch Cookie Mix in a jar makes a great gift!
+It keeps for up to 3 months, and produces soft, chewy cookies.
 If butterscotch isn’t your thing, just swap out those chips for cinnamon or semi-sweet chocolate.

 This is the first year we took advantage of the “candy buy back” that our dentist offers – $1 for every pound of candy turned in.
 We had four pounds, which I think is crazy!
 But $4 would barely cover the cost of chapstick, so I got the kids something fun at Target for their willingness to give up most of their score.

 Totally worth it…because now I don’t feel bad about the amount of baking that’s going to take place in my house!

 I love homemade gifts.
 The time and thought that goes into creating something from scratch, to give it to someone you care about, is so special.
 And who doesn’t love cookies?